uschtwill/docker_monitoring_logging_alerting/README.md

+If you have any feedback regarding this monitoring/logging suite, any ideas for improvement, fixes, questions or comments, please feel free to contact me or do a PR!

 ### What is this?

 This is an out of the box monitoring and logging suite for [Docker](https://www.docker.com/)-hosts and their containers, complete with dashboards to monitor and explore your host and container logs and metrics.